 The report contains a quality report for each plate, and also for the whole screening assays.
 The per-plate HTML reports display the scatterplot between duplicated plate measurements, the histogram of the normalized signal intensities for each replicate, and plate plots representing, in a false color scale, the normalized values of each replicate, and the standard deviation between replicate measurements at each plate position.
 It also reportes different measures of agreement between replicate measurements, such as the repeatability standard deviation between replicate plates and the Spearman correlation coefficient between duplicates.
 The per-plate reports also show the dynamic range, calculated as the ratio between the geometric means of the positive and negative controls.
-These measures can also be obtained independently from writeReport function, by using the functions getMeasureRepAgreement and getDynamicRange provided in cellHTS2 package.
+These measures can also be obtained independently from writeReport function, by using the functions qetMeasureRepAgreement and qetDynamicRange provided in cellHTS2 package.
 If different positive controls were specified at the configuration step and when calling writeReport, the dynamic range is calculated separately for the distinct positive controls, since different positive controls might have different potencies.

 The experiment-wide HTML report presents, for each replicate, the boxplots with raw and normalized intensities for the different plates, and two plots for the controls: one showing the signal from positive and negative controls at each plate, and another plot displaying the distribution of the signal from positive and negative controls, obtained from kernel density estimates.
-The latter plot further gives the Z'-factor determined for each experiment (replicate) using the negative controls and each different type of positive controls [?], as a measure to quantify the distance between their distributions.
+The latter plot further gives the Z'-factor determined for each experiment (replicate) using the negative controls and each different type of positive controls [9], as a measure to quantify the distance between their distributions.
 This measure can also be obtained by calling the function getZfactor.

 The experiment-wide report also shows a screen-wide plot with the z-scores in every well position of each plate.
-If the argument map of writeReport function is set to TRUE, this plot and the plate plots of the per-plate reports contain tooltips (information pop-up boxes) dispaying the annotation information at each position within the plates.
+If the argument map setting is TRUE, this plot contains tooltips (information pop-up boxes) dispaying the annotation information at each position within the plates.
+Similarly, the map setting is available for the plate plots of the per-plate reports.
 If the scored cellHTS object provided for writeReport is not annotated with gene identifiers, the annotation information shown by the tooltips is simply the well identifiers.
 For an annotated cellHTS object, if an optional column called GeneSymbol was included in the annotation file (see Section 6), and therefore is present in featureData slot of the annotated object, then its content is used for the tooltips.
-Otherwise, the content of column "GeneID" of the featureData slot (which can be accessed via geneAnno) is considered.
+Otherwise, the content of column GeneID of the featureData slot (which can be accessed via geneAnno) is considered.